victorOyeks/payment-middleware/README.md

     - `GET /api/transactions/by-client/{clientId}`: Retrieves transactions for a specific client.
     - `GET /api/transactions/all`: Retrieves all transactions.

-## Bank Middleware
+## Gateway Middleware

-The `bankmiddleware` microservice handles payment initiation and securely communicates with the `bankservice` for payment processing.
+The `gatewaymiddleware` microservice handles payment initiation and securely communicates with the `bankservice` for payment processing.
 It encrypts the request before sending it to the `bankservice`.

 ### Endpoint